THE FAMOUS BALCONY

 The thin brown leather belt separates his white shirt that has two button-down breast flap pockets.
 (Noticeable in the earlier scene where the DEA agent played by Grand L Bush takes him in.
 ‘This is where it ends commander’).

 Nothing is fitted, but the colour blocking is good here I think.
 The wardrobe for Bond was provided by costume designer Jodie Tillen who is now retired from the movie business and is an interior decorator.
-You can find a more comprehensive break down on this look on The Suits of James Bond.
+You can find a more comprehensive break down on this look on Bond Suits.